 The IRS uses LTR 12C (see upper right corner of your letter) to request Form 8962, Premium Tax Credit.
-It’s required when someone on your tax return had health insurance in 2016 through Healthcare.gov (or a state Marketplace) and took the Advance Premium Tax Credit to lower their monthly premium.
+It’s required when someone on your tax return had health insurance through Healthcare.gov (or a state Marketplace) and took the Advance Premium Tax Credit to lower their monthly premium.
 Form 8962 is created by entering your Form 1095-A (received from your Marketplace) in Tax Software.

-We’ll help you enter your 1095-A in your Tax software and create (or correct) Form 8962.
+This post can help you enter your 1095-A in your Tax software and create (or correct) Form 8962.
 You’ll also be able to review an updated page 2 of your 1040 or 1040A for any change to your refund amount or the amount of tax you owe.

 It’s important to remember the following: